Blue and purple background graphics

 >>> yarn run v1.22.5

-After using yarn lintfix, yarn lint should return successfully.
+After using yarn lintfix, invoking yarn lint should be successful.

 $ yarn lint